 There are mirages when you're lost in the desert, I've heard of and even seen them portrayed in movies.
 I've not heard of mirages in a winter forest.
 But there were, and many.
 Your eyes play tricks on you!

-I was sure I saw a glove on the snow just a little farther over, and if I just took another 10 steps, I'd get to it.
+I was sure I saw a black glove on the snow just a little farther over, and if I just took another 10 steps, I'd get to it.
 The trail was just ahead! so I headed over that way.
-Those 10 steps took about half an hour, since each step sank me into the now hip-deep snow, and I had to climb out and step the next foot in, and then climb out again.
+Those 10 steps took about half an hour, since each step sank me into the more than hip-deep snow, and I had to climb out and step the next foot in, and then climb out again.